 The start of the new year is the perfect time to reflect on the past and clarify the path forward.
-These 7 tips will help you set realistic goals to make 2016 your most productive, successful and enjoyable year yet!
+These seven tips will help you set realistic goals to make this your most productive, successful, and enjoyable year yet!

-- Build on PAST SUCCESSES – A great way to start setting goals for the new year is to take the time to look backwards first.
-Review where you have come from.
-Consider what worked last year; think about what goals you are carrying over into the new one.
+- Build on PAST SUCCESSES – A great way to start setting goals for the new year is to take the time to reflect.
+Consider what worked last year and think about the goals you are carrying over into the new one.
 Also, identify what didn’t work and the lessons you gained from those experiences.
-Goals that are integrated into the bigger picture of your life gives them meaning and makes them more likely to be accomplished.
+Integrating goals into the bigger picture of your life gives them meaning and makes them more likely to be accomplished.

-- Consider having a THEME for the year – Ask yourself, what is the foundation upon which my success this year will be built?
+- Consider having a THEME for the year – Ask yourself, “What is the foundation upon which my success this year will be built?”
 Is it improved health?
 Reaching a specific business target?
 Dedicating more time to family?
 Committing to a social cause?
-Perhaps you have a personal or professional trait or skill that will help to elevate your life and your work to the next level.
-Think of things likeintention or patience, decluttering or presence.
-Those concepts can become your overarching theme, acting as the base upon which you can build your best year.
+Perhaps you have a personal or professional trait or skill that will help elevate your life and work to the next level.
+Think of things like intention, patience, decluttering, or presence.
+Those concepts can become your overarching theme, acting as the base upon which you can build a great year.

-- Think QUALITY not QUANTITY – Defining three or four high quality goals offers you the chance to focus your energy, resources and intention in more specific ways.
-Using your theme as the launching pad, a handful of carefully constructed goals can act as the fuel to move you forward.
-Having fewer but meaningful goals allows you to focus your attention.
-Having too many serves only to dilute the time you have to dedicate to each one.
+- Think QUALITY, not QUANTITY – Defining three or four high-quality goals offers you the chance to focus your energy, resources, and intention in more specific ways.
+Use your theme to launch a handful of carefully constructed goals – these can act as the fuel to move you forward.
+Having a few meaningful goals allows you to focus your attention rather than having too many, which only serves to dilute the time you have to dedicate to each one.

-- Remind yourself this is a MARATHON, NOT A SPRINT! – Be patient; Rome wasn’t built in a day.
-The journey towards achievement of your goals is rich with learnings; the benefits don’t only show up once the goal is reached.
-Make note of lessons you learn, and incorporate them into your goals.
-If your goals include breaking an old or developing a new habit or pattern of behaving, remember it takes time.
-Developing a new habit requires consistent practice over many weeks (some say 21 days, other 30, still others argue for 45!).
+- Remind yourself that this is a MARATHON, NOT A SPRINT! – Be patient.
+The journey towards achieving your goals is rich with learnings, and the benefits don’t only show up once the goal is reached.
+Make note of the lessons you learn and incorporate them into your goals.
+If your goals include breaking an old habit or developing a new pattern of behaving, remember it takes time.
+Developing a new habit requires consistent practice over many weeks (some say 21 days, others 30.
+Still, others argue for 45!).
 If your goal is worth your time and attention, it is most certainly worth investing the time to see it come to fruition.

 I read a great quote about goal setting some time ago that resonated with me, and always helps me stay on track: